mikhirev/make_pcre/README.md

   as in Perl;
 - `s` forces `.` metacharacter to match any character including newline.
   The same as in Perl;
+- `S` enables additional studying of compiled regexp.
+The same as in PHP;
 - `u` changes the way of processing `\B`, `\b`, `\D`, `\d`, `\S`, `\s`, `\W`, `\w` and some of the POSIX character classes forsing them to use Unicode properties;